nicksagona/pop-spider-v1-legacy/README.md

 PopSpider 1.1.0 Release
 Released September 23, 2013

-A simple web spider that parses SEO-pertinent data from a website.
+A simple web spider that parses SEO-pertinent data from a website and produces a HTML-based report of what was parsed as well as a sitemap.xml file.
-Simply download this Pop module and go.

 By default, the spider parses the following elements and their SEO-pertinent attributes: